LeilaMoussa/PathfindingAI/README.md

 This is a mini-project in collaboration with Khaoula Ait Soussi for CSC 4301: Intoduction to Artifical Intelligence.

 ## Overview
-In this project, we adapted the code written by Sebastian Lague (link) by adding the following items:
+In this project, we adapted the code written by Sebastian Lague (https://github.com/SebLague/Pathfinding) by adding the following items:
 - a different A* implementation using a different heuristic
 - implementations of the following pathfinding algorithms: Depth First Search (DFS), Breadth First Search (BFS), and Uniform Cost Search (UCS).
 At the level of Unity, we also experimented with different configurations of the positions of the seeker and the target in a way that would allow for a richer discussion of the trade-offs among these 5 pathfinding implementations.